Bank On Yourself versus Real Estate and Other Investments

 As Mark Twain noted, “A banker is a fellow who lends you his umbrella when the sun is shining, but wants it back the minute it begins to rain.“

 Many people also got an unpleasant surprise when they discovered how difficult it can become to sell your real estate to get at your equity.
-Much like trying to predict a stock market timeline, you have no guarantee the market will be up when you’re ready to sell, and no way of knowing how long it will take to sell.
+Much like trying to predict the stock market, you have no guarantee the market will be up when you’re ready to sell, and no way of knowing how long it will take to sell.

 2. Is your growth predictable and guaranteed?